radioclone/Backstage1A/README.md

 ## Project Overview

-Retroverse Festival is a web-based 3D environment representing a token-gated music festival with multi-user chat capabilities and AI-powered agents that provide entertainment and interaction.
+Backspace Festival is a web-based 3D environment representing a token-gated music festival with multi-user chat capabilities and AI-powered agents that provide entertainment and interaction.
 The application features continuous audio streaming via the Web Audio API and is optimized for performance with a loading screen.

 ## Features